cosmos72/gomacro/README.md

 * all builtins: append, cap, close, comples, defer, delete, imag, len, make, new, panic, print, println, real, recover
 * imports: Go standard packages "just work".
-Importing other packages requires either the "plugin" package (available only for Go 1.8+ on Linux) or, in alternative, adding an `init()` function to the package, then compiling it statically inside gomacro (see issue #13 for more details)
+Importing other packages requires either the "plugin" package (available only for Go 1.8+ on Linux) or, in alternative, adding an `init()` function to the package, then compiling it statically inside gomacro (see [github issue #13](https://github.com/cosmos72/gomacro/issues/13) for more details)
 * macro declarations, for example `macro foo(a, b, c interface{}) interface{} { return b }`
 * macro calls, for example `foo; x; y; z`
 * macroexpansion: code walker, MacroExpand and MacroExpand1